warfare-plugins/social-warfare-pro/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==

+= 3.6.1 (3 JUN 2019) =
+* Updated Hover Save Pin functionality to work more globally.
+* Fixed conflcit with hover pin button in Thrive Architect page builder.
+* Removed the Google Plus network share button.
+* Fixed an "Uncaught Error" for $ in the JS on the widgets page.
+* Fixed a Twitter PHP notice.

 = 3.6.0 (2 MAY 2019) =
 * Update to 3.6.0.
 See Social Warfare (core) changelog for details.